-Your doctor will ask you to sign a consent form to say that you agree to have the treatment.
+Your doctor asks you to sign a consent form to say that you agree to have the treatment.
 This is a good time to make sure you ask all the questions that you have.

 You need to make sure your bowel is empty before your cryotherapy.
 You might have an enema to do this.
-Your doctor or nurse will gently put some fluid into your back passage to empty your bowels.
+An enema is a liquid filled pouch with a nozzle, that you can put into your back passage (anus).
+This causes you to empty your bowels.
 Or you drink a laxative drink.

 You change into a hospital gown before the procedure.

 You have cryotherapy in the hospital.
 You have it in the operating theatre if you have it under general anaesthetic.
-You have it in a procedure room if you have it under local anaesthetic.
+Or in a procedure room if you have it under local anaesthetic.

 A surgeon puts a tube called a warming catheter into the urethra.
-The urethra is the tube that takes urine from the bladder to the tip of the penis.
+The urethra is the tube that carries wee (urine) from the bladder out of the body.
 The warming tube protects the urethra from damage.

-The surgeon then puts between 12 and 15 special cryotherapy needles through the skin of the perineum (the area of skin behind the testicles).
+The surgeon then puts between 12 and 15 special cryotherapy needles through the skin of the perineum (the area of skin between your legs behind the testicles).
 They usually use a trans rectal ultrasound scan to make sure the needles are in the right place.
+Your surgeon puts the ultrasound probe into your back passage (rectum).
 This gives a clear image of the prostate on a screen.